 6. Schedule a meeting with your Immigration Advisor by contacting them at Help Center.
-You will receive an updated Form I-20 along with an OPT recommendation.
-We will also review your application to ensure you have properly completed the Form I-765 and have all of the required supporting documents.
+We will review your application to ensure you have properly completed the Form I-765 and have all of the required supporting documents.

 7. Make a photocopy of all application materials for your records.

-9. The OPT application generally takes between 2.5 to 3 months to issue the Employment Authorization Document (EAD) that allows you to begin working on OPT.
+9. In all, the OPT application generally takes between 2.5 to 3 months to issue the Employment Authorization Document (EAD) that allows you to begin working on OPT.
 There is no way to expedite an application.

 10. The Form I-765 must be received by USCIS within 30 days of the date your advisor made the OPT recommendation in SEVIS (see page 1 of the printed Form I-20 for the date).